mikewongtkd/freescoretkd/README.md

 Open Source Taekwondo tournament software

 FreeScoreTKD is free and open source software for traditional and sport poomsae scoring on wireless tablets or smartphones.
+It is intended to be installed on a Raspberry Pi as a web appliance, which can be powered by a USB Lithium Ion batteries for true portability or with a power adapter to plug to an outlet.

 Please see the [project website](http://mikewongtkd.github.io/freescoretkd/) or the [documentation](https://github.com/mikewongtkd/freescoretkd/blob/master/trunk/docs/README.md) for more details.

-Copyright (C) 2014 Mike Wong.
+Copyright (C) 2014-2016 Mike Wong.

 This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software